Alexandria's founded by Alexander

 Much sooner than I expected, there is a sequel to my short article “Has the tomb of Roxane and young Alexander been located?”
 In spite of financial shortcuts, it seems archaeological work on this site has not been halted.

-We all known that it was Cassander who, as king of Macedonia, sent Queen Roxane and her son by Alexander the Great to Amphipolis, to murder them both shortly afterwards.
-Under these circumstances it sounds very strange to hear that this tomb was erected by Dinocrates, builder of Alexandria in Egypt and favorite architect of Alexander the Great.
-Alexander had a soft spot for Amphipolis from where his fleet sailed east with him in 334 BC and the city he intended to honor with a magnificent temple – a plan that never materialized due to the king’s untimely death.
+We all know that it was Cassander who, as king of Macedonia, sent Queen Roxane and her son by Alexander the Great to Amphipolis to murder them both shortly afterwards.
+Under these circumstances, it sounds very strange to hear that this tomb was erected by Dinocrates, builder of Alexandria in Egypt, and the favorite architect of Alexander the Great.
+Alexander had a soft spot for Amphipolis, from where his fleet sailed east with him in 334 BC, and the city he intended to honor with a magnificent temple – a plan that never materialized due to the king’s untimely death.

-Since my story appeared in October 2012, about three quarters of the total perimeter of the so-called Kasta Tumulus has been exposed, making this tomb almost as large the one in Vergina.
-The wall of the monument is built of limestone blocks covered with marble slabs from Thassos.
+Since my story appeared in October 2012, about three-quarters of the total perimeter of the so-called Kasta Tumulus has been exposed, making this tomb almost as large as the one in Vergina.
+The wall of the monument is built of limestone blocks covered with marble slabs from Thasos.
 It is clear that part of the stones have disappeared or have been removed for use elsewhere over time.
-It is surprising however that archaeologists have been able to establish that the blocks of marble used in the reconstruction of the nearby Lion of Amphipolis are actually pertaining to this very tomb.
-It is obvious to whoever visited this lion monument, that a great number of lose blocks and columns are lying around.
+It is surprising, however, that archaeologists have been able to establish that the blocks of marble used in the reconstruction of the nearby Lion of Amphipolis actually pertain to this very tomb.
+It is obvious to whoever has visited this lion monument that a great number of loose blocks and columns are lying around.
 One of the architects working on the present excavations, M Lefantzis, went so far as to assume that the tomb itself once was covered with soil and topped with a lion, the one that has been reassembled further uphill and known as the Lion of Amphipolis.